 This lead to the acknowledgment of my path as a shaman, and learning how to fully be that part of myself in this world.
 I am honored to have some outstanding medicine people in my life as my mentors and friends, walking with me on my journey.

 After presenting myself as a horse trainer for multiple years, I soon realized that it was time for a shift in awareness for both myself, and the equine community as a whole.
 I realized it was time to accept the horse as my guide and partner, and to walk shoulder to shoulder, as equals, in all we do together.

 All of the skills and knowledge I possess today came from the many teachers I have worked with.
 I hold a Diploma in Equine Psychology with distinction from Oxford College, as well as a Diploma in Equine Studies with honours from University of Guelph.

 True equine knowledge can only be acquired from the horses themselves, and I continue to cultivate my natural ability of listening to what each horse has to tell me.

-I am a creator in many forms; in addition to working with animals, I am also a folk singer-songwriter, poet, and artist.
+I am a creator in many forms, and in addition to working with animals, I am also a folk singer-songwriter, playing the Banjo, Guitar, and Mandolin.